blfmNT/SoT-Cleaner/README.md

 # SoT Cleaner
-Helps you out with traces Sea of Thieves leaves on your system
+Small Sea of Thieves trace cleaner with GUI for AMIDEWINx64 and volumeid to edit your HDIW parameters.

+Project abandoned and provided AS IS